cjerdonek/groome-python-expected/docs/releasing.md

 The release process documented here assumes that you have already installed [Distribute](http://pypi.python.org/pypi/distribute).
-We recommend version 0.6.34 or higher since these instructions were written using that version.
+We recommend version 0.6.34 or higher since these instructions were tested with that version.

 Distribute is an extension of the Python standard library's [distutils](http://docs.python.org/distutils/index.html) module with